Global search

 In return for funding the class action, Harbour and Omni Bridgeway charge litigation funding fees based on a percentage of the amount recovered in the class action.
 This means that if you have entered into a Funding Agreement with Harbour or Omni Bridgeway you have agreed to pay a funding commission to Harbour or Omni Bridgeway from any compensation you receive.

-On 8 May 2019, the Court made what is known as a ‘common fund order’, which required each group member who receives compensation in the Brambles Class Action, regardless of whether that group member has entered into a funding agreement with Harbour or Omni Bridgeway, to pay to the funders a percentage of any compensation to which the group member becomes entitled as commission for funding the proceeding.
-The percentage funding commission under the common fund order was not set, but was to be determined by the Court following the conclusion of the class action in an amount the Court considers to be reasonable.
+At the conclusion of the case, it is proposed to seek from the Court a ‘common fund order’, which requires each group member who receives compensation in the Brambles Class Action, regardless of whether that group member has entered into a funding agreement with Harbour or Omni Bridgeway, to pay to the funders a percentage of any compensation to which the group member becomes entitled as commission for funding the proceeding.
+The percentage funding commission under the common fund order will be determined by the Court following the conclusion of the class action in an amount the Court considers to be reasonable.

 The court may either choose to take this course, or alternatively, make a funding equalisation order.
 Under a funding equalisation order, only group members who have entered funding agreements with Harbour or Omni Bridgeway are liable to pay these funders.
 The court would then adjust the distributions received by members so that the net amount received by members who have paid a litigation funding commission and those who have not are equal.
 The return to group members may differ depending on which course the court takes.